imatge-upc/mri-braintumor-segmentation/README.md

-# Brain Tumor Segmentation
+# MRI Brain Tumor Segmentation and Uncertainty Estimation using 3D-Unet architectures on BraTS'20

+This repository contains the code of the work presented in the paper [MRI Brain Tumor Segmentation and Uncertainty Estimation using 3D-Unet architectures]() which is used to participate on the BraTS'20 challenge on Brain Tumor Segmentation, for tasks 1 and 3.

-This project proposes the usage of V-Net and 3D-UNet based models for semantic segmentation in 3D-MRI Brain Tumor Segmentation and identify certain and uncertain predictions using variance for local information and entropy for a global measurment.
+This work proposes the usage of V-Net and 3D-UNet based models for semantic segmentation in 3D-MRI Brain Tumor Segmentation and identifies certain and uncertain predictions at test time.

-The proposed model and uncertainty measurments are used to participate on the BraTS'20 challenge on Brain Tumor Segmentation, for tasks 1 and 3.
+The original repository can be found [here](https://github.com/LauraMoraB/BrainTumorSegmentation).

 ## Repository Structure
     |__ resources/